jon5477/Java-FlyFF/README.md

 Java-FlyFF
 ==========
-FlyFF (Fly for Fun) server emulator in Java.
+FlyFF (Fly for Fun) client and server in Java.

 Contributions
 =============
 We LOVE contributions, just submit a pull request and we'll check it out.

 License Information
 ===================